-The Citizens Commission on Human Rights (CCHR) in South Africa is a non-profit, public benefit organisation dedicated to investigating and exposing psychiatric violations of human rights.
+The Citizens Commission on Human Rights (CCHR) in South Africa is a non-profit, public benefit organization dedicated to investigating and exposing psychiatric violations of human rights.
 It also ensures that criminal acts within the psychiatric industry are reported to the proper authorities and acted upon.

 CCHR was founded in 1969 by the Church of Scientology and the internationally acclaimed author, Dr. Thomas Szasz, Professor Emeritus of Psychiatry at the State University of New York, Syracuse.
 At that time, the victims of psychiatry were a forgotten minority group, warehoused under terrifying conditions in institutions around the world.
 Because of this, CCHR penned a Mental Health Declaration of Human Rights that has served as its guide for mental health reform.